 When the expression of lacZ is induced, the signal of 5’ lacZ mRNA increases first and that of 3’ lacZ mRNA increases later (Figure 4B).
 If the expression of lacZ is repressed, both 5’ and 3’ lacZ mRNA signals decrease with some delay in between (Figure 4B).
-To obtain the rate of transcription elongation, the rise of 5’ and 3’ signals are first fit with lines (Figure 4B) because the difference in x-intercepts indicates the time RNAPs take to travel the distance between two probe regions (2,000 nt).
+To obtain the rate of transcription elongation, the rise of 5’ and 3’ signals are first fit with lines (Figure 4B), and the difference in x-intercepts are taken as the time for RNAPs to travel the distance between two probe regions (2,000 nt).
 The rate of transcription elongation can be measured from each time-course experiment and standard deviations can be calculated from experimental duplicates.
 The average rate of transcription elongation was 15-30 nt/s under our experimental conditions19.

 Additionally, the rate of mRNA degradation (inverse of the mean mRNA lifetime) was obtained by fitting the decay region with an exponential function (Figure 4B).
 Our time-course data contains mRNA degradation during and after transcription31.
 We fit the time points after 3’ mRNA started to decay (t > 6 min) to probe the degradation of released mRNAs.
 We obtained ~90 s as an average lifetime of either 5’ or 3’ lacZ mRNA19.